Site FAQ

 Do you edit or moderate the content of people's posts?

-Now that this site is getting popular it has begun to attract a certain amount of riff-raff.
-Content that fundamentally conflicts with the mission of this site (to coach, educate, and encourage amateur bakers) will most likely be removed from this site.
-Example content that I've removed includes spam, blatent commercial solicitations, labor grievances, personal attacks and insults, and other wildly-off-topic or offensive content.
+This is a community moderated site.
+Content that fundamentally conflicts with the mission of this site (to coach, educate, and encourage amateur bakers) or offends community members will most likely be removed from this site.
+Example content that has been removed includes spam, blatent commercial solicitations, labor grievances, personal attacks and insults, and other wildly-off-topic or offensive content.
 There are plenty of unmoderated message boards or free blogging sites that one can go to if one wants to be uncivil, but not here.

 What else?
 Oh yes, occasionally I go through the site and delete "stale" content.
 Stuff that is no longer of value, things like links to sites that don't exist any more or long threads about someone having a problem logging in.